michelesr/thesis/src/intro.md

 # Introduction

-This work aims to cover the whole development process of modern web applications organized in micro-environments called *containers*.
+This work aims to cover the whole development process of modern web applications organized in lightweight environments called *containers*.
 It shows how development can be made easier with containers adoption, and how automated testing with a good test suite, together with a Continuous Integration system, improve effectively the software quality because they help in discovering bugs and act